aperedera/SwiftZSTD/README.md

 The relevant ZSTD C code has been added to the repository since it is compiled as part of the Xcode project.
 See https://github.com/facebook/zstd for additional information, including licensing.

-The wrapper is packaged as a framework and includes the ZSTD C code as part of the target.
+The wrapper is an SPM package and includes the ZSTD C code as a separate target.
 Other approaches could have been used, e.g. the ZSTD lib could have been packaged as an external library, static or dynamic.